One of my favorite things in the world is talking. I’ve always been like that.

 “I never learn anything talking.
 I only learn things when I ask questions.”

 Too much talk is also a sign of immatureness and a lack of emotional intelligence.
 Why do you always want to speak?
-It’s often when you feel insecure and want to show other people how smart or capable you are.
+It’s often when you feel insecure and wants to show other people how smart or capable you are.

 But the opposite is true in the eye of others.
 If you try too hard, it will come across as fake.